Koreagate

 "Koreagate" was an American political scandal in 1976 involving South Korean political figures seeking influence from 10 Democratic members of Congress.
-The scandal involved the uncovering of evidence that the Korea Central Intelligence Agency (KCIA) was allegedly funneling bribes and favors through Korean businessman Tongsun Park in an attempt to gain favor and influence in American politics.
-Reversing President Richard Nixon's decision to withdraw troops from South Korea is thought to have been one of their primary objectives.
+The scandal involved the uncovering of evidence that the Korea Central Intelligence Agency (KCIA) was allegedly funneling bribes and favors through South Korean businessman Tongsun Park in an attempt to gain favor and influence in American politics.
+Reversing Presidential candidate Jimmy Carter's pledge to withdraw American military forces from South Korea is thought to have been one of their primary objectives.

 The United States House of Representatives formed the Subcommittee on International Organizations of the Committee on International Relations to investigate the scandal.
 During the following hearings, Kim Hyong-uk, former director of the KCIA, and various members of the Unification Church of the United States testified to Park's involvement.
 Park fled the United States and the South Korean government refused to send him back unless he received immunity.
-Immunity was refused and Park remained in Korea.
+Immunity was refused and Park remained in South Korea.

 Following the publication of a report detailing the scandal, two members of Congress were charged with crimes: Representative Richard T. Hanna of California and Representative Otto Passman of Louisiana.
 Passman was acquitted after a trial.
-Hanna pled guilty and served one year in prison.
+Hanna pleaded guilty and served one year in prison.
 Three other congressmen were reprimanded by the House.